elsampsa/aws-iot-testbed/README.md

 - Publishing and subscribing to MQTT messages
 - Sending those messages from a local notebook
 - Triggers to write messages to buckets / databases in AWS
-- Sending and receiving messages to/from and IoT device (and writing them to buckets / databases)
+- Sending and receiving messages to/from an IoT device (and writing them to buckets / databases)
 - Lambda functions

 Check out section ``E. Demos`` for more information.

-The complicated part is (surprise!) setting all those rights IAMs in AWS.
+The complicated part is (surprise!) setting all those rights/IAMs in AWS.

 But do not worry - I will provide complete, step-by-step examples and documentation.